-We’re moving back to the States this summer and I don’t have great hopes of finding a church where we’ll fit in.
+We recently moved back to the States and I don’t have great hopes of finding a church where we’ll fit in.

 Before writing this, I researched “Why Should I Attend Church“?
 Many of the answers were interesting and even shocking to me.
 I expect the typical “Because the Bible says so” answer, but “Because you’re single and may meet someone” takes the cake.

 I expect more.